SpaceX: McGregor, TX: Rocket Development and Test Facility

+Starlink manufacturing facilities

+SpaceX's Starlink subsidiary operates over two main facilities.
+Satellite manufacturing takes place near Seattle, Washington while user terminal manufacturing takes place near Austin, Texas.

+Starlink's satellite development and manufacturing operations campus occupies over 314000 sqft in at least six buildings located in Redmond, Washington, east of Seattle.
+The first building opened in early 2015, and the company later expanded into five buildings on the Redmond Ridge Corporate Center.

+Starlink opened a user terminal manufacturing facility just outside of Bastrop, Texas, east of Austin in December 2023.
+In its first nine months of operation, the 1000000 sqft facility produced one million user terminals and was on track to become the largest factory for printed circuit boards in the United States.

 Launch facilities

-SpaceX currently operates three orbital launch sites, at Cape Canaveral Space Force Station, Vandenberg Space Force Base, and Kennedy Space Center, with another under construction near Brownsville, Texas.
+SpaceX operates four orbital launch sites, at Cape Canaveral Space Force Station and Kennedy Space Center in Florida and Vandenberg Space Force Base in California for Falcon rockets, and Starbase near Brownsville, Texas for Starship.
 SpaceX has indicated that they see a niche for each of the four orbital facilities and that they have sufficient launch business to fill each pad.
-The Vandenberg launch site enables highly inclined orbits (66–145°), while Cape Canaveral enables orbits of medium inclination (28.5–51.6°).
-Before it was retired, all Falcon 1 launches took place at the Ronald Reagan Ballistic Missile Defense Test Site on Omelek Island.
+The Vandenberg launch site enables highly inclined orbits (66–145°), while Cape Canaveral and Kennedy enable orbits of medium inclination (28.5–55°).
+Larger inclinations, including SSO, are possible from Florida by overflying Cuba.

+Before it was retired, all Falcon 1 launches took place at the Ronald Reagan Ballistic Missile Defense Test Site on Omelek Island of the Marshall Islands.

-In April 2007 the USAF approved the use of Cape Canaveral Space Launch Complex 40 (SLC-40) by SpaceX.
-The site has been used from 2010 for Falcon 9 launches, mainly to low Earth and geostationary orbits.
-SLC-40 is not capable of supporting Falcon Heavy launches.
-As part of SpaceX's booster reusability program, the former Launch Complex 13 at Cape Canaveral, now renamed Landing Zone 1, has since 2015 been designated for use for Falcon 9 first-stage booster landings.
+In April 2007, the Pentagon approved the use of Cape Canaveral Space Launch Complex 40 (SLC-40) by SpaceX.
+The site has been used since 2010 for Falcon 9 launches, mainly to low Earth and geostationary orbits.
+The former Launch Complex 13 at Cape Canaveral, now renamed Landing Zones 1 and 2, has since 2015 been used for Falcon 9 first-stage booster landings.
+Later on, SpaceX will retire these two landing zones and add three landing zones for Falcon 9 and Falcon Heavy rockets to conduct to "Return-to-launch-site" landings, two at LC-39A and one at SLC-40.

-Vandenberg Space Launch Complex 4 (SLC-4E) leased in 2011, is used for payloads to polar orbits.
+Vandenberg Space Launch Complex 4 (SLC-4E) was leased from the military in 2011 and is used for payloads to polar orbits.
 The Vandenberg site can launch both Falcon 9 and Falcon Heavy vehicles, but cannot launch to low inclination orbits.
-The neighboring SLC-4W has been converted to Landing Zone 4 since 2015, where SpaceX has successfully landed three Falcon 9 first-stage boosters, the first in October 2018.
+The neighboring SLC-4W was converted to Landing Zone 4 in 2015 for booster landings.

-On 14 April 2014, SpaceX signed a 20-year lease for Launch Complex 39A.
+On April 14, 2014, SpaceX signed a 20-year lease for Kennedy Space Center Launch Complex 39A.
 The pad was subsequently modified to support Falcon 9 and Falcon Heavy launches.
-SpaceX launched its first crewed mission to the ISS from Launch Pad 39A on 30 May 2020.
+As of 2024 it is the only pad that supports Falcon Heavy launches.
+SpaceX launched its first crewed mission to the ISS from Launch Pad 39A on May 30, 2020.
 Pad 39A has been prepared since 2019 to eventually accommodate Starship launches.
-With delays in launch FAA permits for Boca Chica, the 39A Starship preparation was accelerated in 2022.
+With delays in launch FAA permits for Boca Chica, Texas, the 39A Starship preparation was accelerated in 2022.

-SpaceX manufactures and flies Starship test vehicles from Starbase at Boca Chica, Texas, with future plans to conduct orbital Starship flights in 2021.
-SpaceX first publicly announced plans for a launch facility near Brownsville, Texas in August 2014.
-The Federal Aviation Administration (FAA) issued the permit in July 2014.
-SpaceX broke ground on the new launch facility in 2014 with construction ramping up in the latter half of 2015, with the first suborbital launches from the facility in 2019.
-Some residents of Boca Chica Village, Brownsville, and environmental activists criticized the site along with Starship development program in various aspects.